Omaha Child Custody Lawyers

 How to Prove a Parent Unfit in Nebraska

-Several factors will be examined When the court evaluates a child custody case.
+Several factors will be examined when the court evaluates a child custody case.
 The fitness of a parent is one of those factors.

-Being “fit” to raise a child means that you are mentally and physically capable of carrying out your role as guardian and provider.
+Being “fit” to raise a child means that you are mentally and physically capable of carrying out your role as a guardian and provider.
 If a judge rules you to be unfit, your custody or visitation privileges may be at risk.

 Here are several questions that may be assessed by a judge to determine fitness: